Understanding Eviction Notices in Hawaii

 Step 1: Landlord Provides Written Notice

 Before the eviction process begins, a landlord may want to give their tenant a late rent notice, which encourages them to correct their rental agreement violation.
-If this doesn’t work, the landlord may have to evict their tenant(s).
+If this doesn’t workHere’slandlord may have to evict their tenant(s).

 Step 2: Landlord Files Complaint

 If the tenant fails to correct their violation or respond to the eviction notice, the landlord may file a summons and complaint with the district court in their county.
-This comes with a filing fee of $155.00, and the landlord must include a copy of the lease and eviction notice that they served the tenant.
+The filing fee is $155.00, and the landlord must include a copy of the lease and eviction notice that they served the tenant.

 Step 3: The Summons and Complaint Are Served

-A process server, licensed in Hawaii, must deliver the summons and complaint to the tenant.
-The tenant then has five days after receiving the summons to respond.
+A process server licensed in Hawaii must deliver the summons and complaint to the tenant.
+The tenant has 5 days after receiving the summons to respond.

 Step 4: Writ of Possession Issued